 Russel: That was my salvation to a degree [laughing].

 Iain: Yeah you talk in the book about enjoying the army; it kept you out of trouble?

 Iain: And it gave you stability, food and shelter and it taught you self-discipline with your emotions.

-Russel: Yes that’s right yes.
-Very much so.
+Russel: Yes that’s right, very much so.
 You would never believe the state that the country was in at that time.
 I joined the army as a volunteer January 1940.
 The BEF were still in France at the time.
-I joined in Hammersmith where I was.
-They gave me 24 hours to wind up my affairs and join them properly.
-I said okay.
+I joined in Hammersmith and they gave me 24 hours to wind up my affairs and join them properly.

 Iain: Yes.
 And then you also talk in the book about how you were at Dunkirk.